What I’ve Learned about Self-Publishing

 I’ve had several people wondering about my writing journey.
 Friends and family members are often surprised when I talk about how easy it was for me to publish Eilinland, and I occasionally get a question here and there from fellow authors about the particular route that I took and how it all worked.

 Well, I finally took the time recently to write it all out in an email after one such inquiry.
 After completing the email, I realized that I have come a long way and learned a lot since I started this endeavor a year ago and wanted to share all of this information with other authors considering self-publishing.
 The following is an edited version of the email I sent, outlining my personal experience and listing resources that have been invaluable on this journey.
-I hope you find it helpful in achieving your own writing endeavors!
+I hope you find it helpful in achieving your own writing goals!

 I self-published through KDP (Kindle Direct Publishing) which is a service provided by Amazon to authors who want to self-publish their books.
 It was a very easy process.
 The book goes through an approval process based only on whether or not it complies with their printing guidelines or if they detect a massive amount of errors.
 For that reason, it is very easy to be accepted and not anything like trying to find a publisher in the traditional publishing industry.
 (Note: I hardly know anything about trying to publish a book traditionally.
 I just went the self-publishing route because I like the idea of keeping total control of the project and marketing).
 KDP takes care of all of the orders, printing, shipping, and all you have to do is sit back and watch your sales numbers and receive a royalty check each month (and put massive amounts of time into marketing if you want to receive said royalty check.
 More on that below).
 Check out the KDP Website for more information.